 The Paycheck Protection Program (PPP) under the newly created CARES Act, allows businesses to borrow up to 2.5 times their average monthly payroll.
 Starting April 3, 2020, small businesses and sole proprietorships can apply for and receive loans to cover their payroll and other certain expenses through existing SBA lenders.
 Starting April 10, 2020, independent contractors and self-employed individuals can apply for and receive loans to cover their payroll and other certain expenses through existing SBA lenders.
 Now program details and application forms are available to get you rolling.
 You can access them directly from the Treasury Department.
 Further information can be found on the SBA website.

 This program is administered directly through an SBA Certified Lender or Federally Insured Financial Institution approved by the SBA.
-For a list of SBA-backed lenders in your area, please see page 29 of the SBA Resource Guide found here.

 Update: April 1, 2020